Our players make it awesome

-All Disc Golf Church events are played as tournaments
+Regular Disc Golf Church meetings are played as events.

-All attending bag tag players must participate in challenges at a tournament.
+All attending bag tag players must participate in challenges at events and tournaments.
 No Match Play unless tournament is Match Play.

-Tags are competed for by cards.
+Tags at events and tournaments are competed for by cards.
 Each card of 3-5 adjacent people play against each other and tags are distributed by score at the end of the event or tournament.
 No sudden death to decide ties and final nine rounds/playoffs are exempt from challenges.

 Players using different tees in tournaments are competing against only other players using the same tee format.